 3. Export your customer list to CSV/Excel.

-Open the CSV file and filter column H for value = Inactive.
+Open the CSV file and filter by column value = Inactive.